ViktorSky/python-aminobots/README.md

 ## python-aminobots
-Library for create bots in Amino
+Library for create bots in Amino (server closed)

 For more information join the discord server: https://discord.gg/mWJfZ2eTFc